UoMCS/Perentie/doc/developer_guide.rst

 ~~~~~~~~~~~~~
 The memory viewer provides a way to view and modify the contents of a memory in
 the system.
 This is probably the most complex and also most messy widget in the
 system.
+The viewer contains a tab for each memory (tabs are hidden if there is
-The viewer features a toolbar with an address box (which accepts
+only one memory) and features a toolbar with an address box (which accepts
 expressions) which is used to change the address being viewed.
 The follow
 check-box allows the window to follow the result of the expression as its result
 changes (for example if the expression contains a register's value).
 The viewer